Bovine Sex Club Toronto, Canada 1999

 Jazz Mural San Francisco, USA 2008

-Bill Weber (also known as El Gallo under his brush name) is an established Bay Area muralist/painter in San Francisco.
-This segment of his Jazz Mural prominently features Benny Goodman on clarinet and Teddy Wilson on piano.
-In its entirety, the mural covers two sides of a building — four stories high and 30 metres in length — at the intersection of Broadway and Columbus.
+Bill Weber, also known by his brush name, El Gallo, is an established muralist and painter in San Francisco.
+This segment of his work Jazz Mural prominently features Teddy Wilson on piano, Benny Goodman on clarinet, and Gene Krupa on drums.
+Painted in 1987, the mural covers two sides of a building — three stories high and about 30 metres in length — at the intersection of Broadway and Columbus.

 Meet The Leaders Cap Le Moine, Nova Scotia Canada 2003

 In 1984, Joe Delaney planted a garden and built three scarecrows — dressed in a variety of costumes — as a means to scare away wild animals.
 Overnight, tourists began to stop by to see his creations.
 Soon after, scarecrows were sprouting up everywhere and Joe's roadside attraction became known as “Joe’s Scarecrow Village.”

 Unfortunately, Joe’s crop met up with some villains and all but one scarecrow was destroyed.
 The survivor was given a feature in a local newspaper.
 Near and far, the story caught hold of people who, in return, championed Joe’s cause with donations of clothing, materials and money to rebuild his scarecrow collection.
 The village players finally retired from garden duty in 2011 – leaving their legacy in this part of Nova Scotia firmly planted.

 No Longer In Danger Barcelona, Spain 1983